-International schools in PNG have a student body and a curriculum model that mirrors those in America, United Kingdom and even Australia and France.
+International schools in PNG have a student body and a curriculum model that mirrors those in America, the United Kingdom and even Australia and France.

 The admission or enrollment systems in these schools vary from one institution to another, and space can be a problem most of the time.
-The governing policies will always favor those pupils who are based in-country.
+The governing policies will always favour those pupils who are based in-country.

 Due to the quality facilities, first-rate education standards, and extracurricular activities provided by these schools, tuition fees are usually expensive.